 General Scripts Areas (RTL).
 There are two subranges in the SMP which are set aside for historic right-to-left scripts, such as Phoenician, Kharoshthi, and Avestan.
-The second of these also defaults to Bidi\Class=R and is reserved for the encoding of other historic right-to-left scripts or symbols.
+The second of these also defaults to Bidi_Class = R and is reserved for the encoding of other historic right-to-left scripts or symbols.

 Cuneiform and Hieroglyphic Area.
 This area contains three large, ancient scripts: Sumero-Akkadian Cuneiform, Egyptian Hieroglyphs, and Anatolian Hieroglyphs.
 Other large hieroglyphic and pictographic scripts will be allocated in this area in the future.
 Ideographic Scripts Area.
 This area is set aside for large, historic siniform (but non-Han) logosyllabic scripts such as Tangut, Jurchen, and Khitan, and other East Asian logosyllabic scripts such as Naxi.
-As of Unicode 10.0, this area contains a large set of Tangut ideographs and components, the Nüshu script, as well as two archaic kana characters.
+As of Unicode 12.0, this area contains a large set of Tangut ideographs and components, the Nüshu script, and a large set of hentaigana (historic, variant form kana) characters.